A delicious whole wheat seed bread, sweetened with honey and a variety of seeds for flavour and texture. A great everyday bread!

 You will also need - salt, lukewarm water and an egg, for glazing the top (you can omit).

-This is a summary of the steps in this recipe.
-Please refer to the complete instructions in the recipe card for complete details.
+This is a summary of the steps to make this recipe.
+Always refer to the complete instructions in the Recipe Card below.

 Can I use all whole wheat flour in this bread?
 While it is certainly possible to make a 100% whole wheat bread, it does require very specific dough formulations, often includes long-rises and regularly uses additional ingredients such as vital wheat gluten to help it rise.
 None of those things are accounted for in this particular recipe.
 As such, you would be better to seek out a recipe specifically developed to use 100% whole wheat flour.